Barking and Dagenham Youth Forum

 The Young Mayor is elected by Barking and Dagenham Youth Forum which itself is elected by young people through their secondary schools and youth organisations.

-A new Young Mayor for Barking and Dagenham has been appointed for the fourth year after Wesley Oparaugo replaced Vaisaly Gnanapandithan.
-Wesley, 15, who attends Robert Clack School, was a member of the Barking and Dagenham Youth Forum in 2017.
-He is the first male to become Young Mayor and was one of five candidates who stood to be elected.
+A new Young Mayor for Barking and Dagenham has been appointed for the fifth year after Joshua Singh-Hill replaced Wesley Oparaugo.
+Joshua, 15, who attends All Saints Catholic school was a member of the Barking and Dagenham Youth Forum in 2018.
+He is the second male to become Young Mayor and was one of five candidates who stood to be elected.

-Wesley gave a short manifesto speech to the members of the newly elected Barking and Dagenham Youth Forum followed by a democratic vote and was elected as the fourth Young Mayor on Monday 5 March at the Vibe Youth Centre.
+Joshua gave a short manifesto speech to the members of the newly elected Barking and Dagenham Youth Forum followed by a democratic vote and was elected as the fifth Young Mayor on Tuesday 26 February at the Vibe Youth Centre.

 The Vibe, 195-211 Becontree Avenue, Dagenham RM8 2UT